Nothing can make a dog owner jump out of bed faster than the sound of dog that is about to throw up.

 Delay Feeding

 If they are adult dogs (not puppies) you may want to try and not feed them for a period of time after they throw up.
+This will give the dog’s stomach time to settle down.

-This will give their stomach a chance to recover.
 Wait approximately 12-24 hours before providing more food.
 You can also start with smaller amounts to ensure they can keep it down.

 While I would say keep a fresh bowl of water available – if you notice them throwing that up too, then you may want to remove it for a few hours to let their stomach rest.
 Then provide a small amount of water and see if they can keep it down.